Before you leave

 Warabrook Station (on the Hunter line) is the closest station to the university's Callaghan campus.

-UON Global offers a complimentary pickup service from Broadmeadow station from our third party provider Newcastle Hire Cars which can transport you to your accommodation in Newcastle.
-Access the booking form here.
+UON Global offers a complimentary pickup service for commencing international students from any train station between Fassifern or Warabrook and Newcastle Interchange inclusive.
+This service is from our third party provider Waratah Hire Cars which can transport you to your accommodation in Newcastle.
+Access the booking form here and ensure that you tick 'Other' and provide your Student Number (located in your Letter of Offer) in the 'Additional Comments' box.

 Travelling from Sydney Airport to the Central Coast